 The Center for Social Concern offers a wide variety of different programming that can fit any student’s need, interest, and schedule.
 All of our civic engagement opportunities provides an immersive experience with our community.
 You’ll have the opportunity to work side-by-side with our invaluable community partners.

 Whether you have a few hours a year or a few hours a week, get involved with one or more of the CSC’s programs!
-Learn more below by attending a Volunteering 101 workshop or reading about our longer and shorter term opportunities to determine which program is the best fit for you.
+Learn more below by reading about our longer and shorter term opportunities or attending a Volunteering 101 workshop to determine which program is the best fit for you.
 Don’t stop there!
 Be sure to also check out the list our community partners that we work with throughout the year.

 Attend a Volunteering 101 Workshop